How Many Workers Died Building The Golden Gate Bridge

 The story of the Golden Gate Bridge is more than just an account of engineering triumph; it's a human story of resilience, sacrifice, and the enduring spirit of those who dared to build a seemingly impossible structure.
 While the bridge stands as an iconic landmark, it is equally important to remember the eleven workers who lost their lives during its construction.
 Their sacrifice is etched into the very fabric of the bridge, a reminder of the human cost of progress.

 Let us honor their memory by continuing to learn about their lives, share their stories, and support efforts to preserve the history of the Golden Gate Bridge.
 Visit the bridge, explore its exhibits, and reflect on the sacrifices made by those who built it.
-By doing so, we ensure that their legacy lives on for generations to come, inspiring us to appreciate the human element behind every great achievement.
+By doing so, we see to it that their legacy lives on for generations to come, inspiring us to appreciate the human element behind every great achievement.